This blog post was updated on April 15, 2022.

 Leave Natural Spaces Better Than You Found Them

 Don’t grab a bunch of rocks from that national park to take home.
 Part of being green when you travel is quite simple.
 Don’t leave places worse off than you found them.
 Pick up your trash.
 Don’t disturb the natural environment by taking pieces of it home.
 Stay on the trails and respect signage.
-While it sounds overly simple, the less of an actual footprint you leave the more miles it can go towards traveling greener.
+While it sounds overly simple, the less of an actual footprint you leave from the moment you book cheap flights to your destination, the more miles it can go toward traveling greener.

-What simple things do you do to travel greener?
-Share your ideas for going green while globetrotting with us in the comments below.
+How do you hope to reduce your carbon footprint when you travel?
+Share your ideas with us in the comments below!